Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

-The processing of employees' personal data (under the Data Privacy Act) is permitted if required for adequate execution of the employment contract.
+The processing of employees' personal data (under the EU General Data Protection Regulation (GDPR)) is permitted if required for adequate execution of the employment contract.
 Employers are responsible for the accuracy of data held.
 The data must be adequate, relevant and not excessive in light of the purpose for which it is processed.
 Adequate technical and organisational measures must be taken in order to protect personal data against loss or unlawful processing.

 Employers must inform employees about the purposes for which their personal data is collected.
 Employees must be given the opportunity to access their data and, if need be, to correct, supplement or delete their data.
 They are entitled to request information on data held and may object to specific uses of their data.
 Personal data may not be kept longer than necessary for the completion of the purpose for which it is subsequently used.

 With regard to specific employee privacy issues, there is a general legal right of privacy of email correspondence and the employer’s reading of the employee’s email is in principle not allowed.
 However, the courts tend to recognise that personal misuse of email carries the added risk for companies of computer viruses spreading.
 Also, internet use by employees can be monitored without employee consent, as long as it cannot be traced back to individual visits.
 Data becomes ‘personal’ and therefore covered by data protection law only when it can be associated (directly or indirectly) with an individual.
 If general surveillance reveals staff visits to unauthorised websites, the company must notify staff that monitoring will take place in order to trace, identify and possibly discipline individuals who persist in making unauthorised visits.

 In relation to telephone use, legislation permits the monitoring of telephone calls if there are legitimate operational reasons for doing so, such as: